akoot/Alces/README.md

 # Alces
-Mob heads will no longer lose their display name and lore when placed.
+Blocks will no longer lose their display name and lore when placed.